 1. Beating Egg Yolks

-Egg yolks will generally need to be whipped before using to incorporate air bubbles before being added to the batter.
+Egg yolks should be whipped to incorporate air bubbles before being added to the batter.
 Place room-temperature egg yolks in a small or medium-sized bowl.

 The recipe may also state to add sugar and flavoring to the yolks.
 Beat the egg yolks with an electric hand mixer or by hand using a wire whisk.

 With a hand mixer, beat for 3 to 5 minutes on medium-high speed until the egg yolk foam becomes thick and lemon-colored and drops in ribbons when the beater is lifted.
-By hand, this will take a bit longer, depending on how fast and how long your arm can endure.
+This will take a bit longer by hand, depending on how fast and long your arm can endure.

 2. Egg Yolk Ribbon Test